We are here to help you. We invite you to learn more about our Board of Directors, full- and part-time staff members.

 Dr. Mitchell is a clinical professor at Jefferson Medical College in Philadelphia, Pennsylvania.
 She is Board Certified in both Internal Medicine and Medical Oncology.
 After receiving her M.D. from the Medical College of Virginia, Dr. Mitchell served first active duty, then reserve duty, as a physician with the United States Air Force for a total of nine years.
 She was honored with several prestigious military decorations during her time of service, and was subsequently honored with the Distinguished Service Award from the Air National Guard.

 Charles Newman, MS

 Mr. Newman has been an entrepreneur since starting his first company while a college undergraduate in 1961.
-He has been instrumental in the development of the secondary user market for used wireless handsets and is the founder, Chief Executive Officer, and President of ReCellular Inc., the largest company in this market, currently processing over 300,000 phones per month.
-In addition, Mr. Newman is a principal of the Newman Computer Group and was a founder and member of the Board of Directors of the Bank of Ann Arbor.
+He has been instrumental in the development of the secondary user market for used wireless handsets and founded a company that collected over 50,000,000 used cellular phones.
+He is currently Chairman of the Board of ContentOro, a content marketing company.
+In addition, Mr. Newman founded Protectors of Equality in Government, a non-profit, non-partisan organization, and was a founder and member of the Board of Directors of the Bank of Ann Arbor.
 Mr. Newman received his B.S. in 1963, and his M.S. in 1964, both from the University of Michigan.

 S. Vincent Rajkumar, MD